Multi-image options

 To display these Multi-image options settings, click Advanced in the Configure image file source and destinations dialog.

-Import multi-image files | Imports files that contain more than one
+Import multi-image files Imports files that contain more than one image each.

-You must select this when importing PDF
+Note You must select this when importing PDF files.

-Single-page invoices | Select this if all invoices in the multi-image file are one page invoices with no appendices |
+Single-page invoices Select this if all invoices in the multi-image file are one page invoices with no appendices

-Multi-page invoices or invoices with appendices | Select this if any invoice in the multi-image file has more than one image or has appendix images. |
+Multi-page invoices or invoices with appendices Select this if any invoice in the multi-image file has more than one image or has appendix images.

-Delete multi-image files after import | If this setting is selected, the multi-image
+Delete multi-image files after import If this setting is selected, the multi-image file is deleted after its images are imported.

-If this setting is not selected, the multi-image file is moved to the directory specified by Move files / Identified. |
+If this setting is not selected, the multi-image file is moved to the directory specified by Move files / Identified.

-Ignore read errors in the multi-image files | This controls what happens if a multi-image
+Ignore read errors in the multi-image files This controls what happens if a multi-image file is readable but individual images within the file are damaged.

-If this setting is selected, Interpret skips individual damaged images and interprets the good ones.
 If this setting is not selected, Interpret stops and displays an error message, and writes an error message to the log file.
 Interpret does not delete the multi-image file, even if you selected Delete multi-image files after import.
-If a multi-image file is corrupt and cannot be read at all, Interpret moves it to the directory specified by Move files / Error files. |